© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in Holy Rood churchyard is a scheduled monument protected by Historic England under reference 1016125.
 View the official record →

-Churchyard cross in Holy Rood churchyard is a medieval monument situated in Herefordshire, England.
+Churchyard cross in Holy Rood churchyard is a medieval monument standing in the parish churchyard at Ross-on-Wye in Herefordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016125.

 Churchyard cross in Holy Rood churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016125.